 The properties

-- They owned two mega-properties outside the Vegas strip, including the 100-acre Little Bavaria, a labyrinth of mansions and fields with German marching music pumping through concealed speakers.
+• They owned two mega-properties outside the Vegas strip, including the 100-acre Little Bavaria, an estate of mansions and fields with German marching music playing through concealed speakers.

 Friends and acquaintances

-- Their acquaintances also included David Lee Roth (who gifted them goats) and Pope John Paul II (who gave them a fragment of Saint Francis of Assisi’s shinbone).
-In 1998, the then US President Bill Clinton joined them after a show, his secret service sharpshooters training their weapons on the tigers.
+• Their acquaintances also Pope John Paul II, who gifted them a fragment of Saint Francis of Assisi’s shinbone.
+In 1998, the then US President Bill Clinton met them after a show.
+His secret service kept their weapons trained on the tigers.

 CHECK MY FLAIR - Michael Jackson confers before his concert with Vegas magicians Siegfried (Fishbacher) and Roy (Horn).
 Michael commissioned the famous magicians for millions to make a disappearing magic trick for his ongoing The Bad World tour (the largest grossing tour in history), Cologne, Germany, 1988.
 Contributors: Zuma Press Inc. / Alamy.
 Photographer: Scott McKeirnan / ZAMY.